isographlabs/isograph/docs-website/docs/backlog.md

 - Display multiple errors, parse etc. in parallel
 - Do not look in artifact_directory, if project_root contains artifact_directory
 - Can we make the babel transform export the iso literal if no export is found??
 Probably!
   - What about unit tests?
 Should they be able to import these?
 Maybe?
-But probably only through isograph, right?
+But probably only through Isograph, right?
 - SWC plugin
 - plugin options to point to config
 - Namespaces and components installable from external libraries